LoadMaster in Azure Government

 The security group should contain rules for port 8443 (management), 22 (SSH), and any other ports that are needed by the back-end.
 Do not block port 6973.

 If you want to enable 10 Gb throughput for a LoadMaster VM in Azure, you must select an Azure VM instance type that supports the 10 Gb Mellanox driver.
-For more information, refer to the Enable a 10 Gb Interface (Optional) section.
+This can be enabled after the LoadMaster has been deployed, for more information, refer to the Enable a 10 Gb Interface (Optional) section.

 12. Click Next: Management.